AdobeDocs/commerce-webapi/src/pages/rest/asynchronous-web-endpoints.md

 The following rules apply when you create or update an object, such as a product.

-*  If you do not set the store code while creating a new product, Magento creates a new object with all values set globally for each scope.
+*  If you do not set the store code while creating a new product, Commerce creates a new object with all values set globally for each scope.
-*  If you do not set the store code while updating a product, then by fallback, Magento updates values for the default store only.
+*  If you do not set the store code while updating a product, then by fallback, Commerce updates values for the default store only.
-*  If you include the `all` parameter, then Magento updates values for all store scopes (in case a particular store doesn't yet have its own value set).
+*  If you include the `all` parameter, then Commerce updates values for all store scopes (in case a particular store doesn't yet have its own value set).
 *  If `<store_code>` parameter is set, then values for only defined store will be updated.